mijiawei23/KG/README.md

 # KG
 This project is the code used to construct the industrial knowledge graph of China, Vietnam and Thailand.The project is divided into four parts, namely data set, knowledge extraction, knowledge purification and knowledge fusion.
-As shown in the code directory of the project
+As shown in the code directory of the project.
 ## Code directory
 ```bash
 .